flarive/Cortex-Raytracer/README.md

 # Supported platforms

 CortexRT is using mostly std and modern C++ (compiled for C++ 20) but is limited to Windows platform for the moment.
-With few changes it should be possible to compile for mac or linux.
+With few changes it should be possible to compile for mac or linux (I will see later).

 # Dependencies